Photon-HDF5/photon-hdf5/docs/phdata.rst

 is present.
 If some necessary field is absent, the software package should warn the user in order that this information is added before saving the file.

+.. _nanotimes_time_axis:

+Nanotimes time direction
+^^^^^^^^^^^^^^^^^^^^^^^^

+In tipical TCSPC measurement the *start* and *stop* inputs are inverted, i.e. the *start* is triggered by the photon and the *stop* by the the laser sync.
+This allows to start TAC or TDC measurements only when a photon is detected and not at each laser sync pulse.
+However, due to this experimental condition, the resulting TCSPC histogram "looks" with an inverted time axis direction.

+In Photon-HDF5 files, by convention, when a `nanotimes` time axis inversion is needed, it is applied before saving the array.
+In this way, regardless of the way the nanotimes are acquired, TCSPC histogram computed directly from `nanotimes` in Photon-HDF5 always "look" with the time axsis correctly oriented.

 .. _multi_spot: